FreeWave Technologies: Uses

-FreeWave's wireless M2M solutions are deployed across many industries including oil and gas, government, precision agriculture, traffic systems, water/wastewater, manufacturing, and other utilities.
+FreeWave's wireless M2M products are deployed across many industries including oil and gas, government, precision agriculture, traffic systems, water/wastewater, manufacturing, and other utilities.
 For instance, FreeWave radios are used by energy companies to maximize production and reduce operating costs for mission-critical applications within the military, and for environmental monitoring to provide warning of impending natural disasters such as volcanoes.

 The Institute of Geophysics of Ecuador uses FreeWave technology at Tungurahua, the highest volcano in the world which operates at below-zero temperatures from a height of 5,947 m above sea level.
 FreeWave M2M devices capture early-warning signs that an eruption is imminent and transmit images from the top of the volcano.
 With hundreds of thousands of residents living around the volcano, early warning is crucial to take precautionary measures and evacuate citizens before an eruption can take place.
 The Geophysical Institute of Peru also uses FreeWave technology to capture and transmit sensor data across a line-of-sight path of up to 127 km at 115 kbit/s or up to 67 km at 1 Mbit/s.

-At an elevation of more than 6,000 ft, the Mount Washington Observatory (MWO) in New Hampshire uses a FreeWave solution to capture data from six weather stations and transmit the data to an Ethernet-connected gateway.
+At an elevation of more than 6,000 ft, the Mount Washington Observatory (MWO) in New Hampshire uses a FreeWave service to capture data from six weather stations and transmit the data to an Ethernet-connected gateway.
 The data provides information such as temperature and wind speeds for MWO's climate research.
 Weather observations are reported to the National Weather Service and National Oceanic and Atmospheric Administration for use in nationwide and global forecasting models.